-Primarily, the Select Channels display is used for adjusting the bank assignments of the session's channels.
-This function employs the ASSIGN FADERS LCD function mode.
+Primarily, the Channel List display is used for adjusting the bank assignments of the session's channels.
+This function employs the COPY BANK FROM LCD function mode, and is described in full in the Channel Types section of this manual.